libscran/qdtsne/README.md

 All nodes at the maximum depth are designated as leaf nodes; if multiple observations are present, they are aggregated into the center of mass for that node.
 This provides an upper bound on the runtime of the force calculation for each observation, e.g., a maximum depth of 7 means that there can be no more than 16384 leaf nodes

-We have also added an `interpolation` parameter that causes the algorithm to use interpolation to compute the repulsive forces.
+We have also added an `interpolation` parameter that instructs the library to use interpolation to compute the repulsive forces.
 Specifically, it divides up the bounding box for the current embedding into a grid of length equal to `interpolation` in each dimension.
 We compute the repulsive forces at each grid point and then perform linear interpolation to obtain the force at each point inside the grid.